Strike the Sweet Spot: How Much Should I Train BJJ & How to Get Better at BJJ

 Generally, most people can expect to develop a foundation within the first six months to a year of consistent BJJ training.
 Building muscle memory by gaining proficiency in basic techniques and grappling principles, based on how many days they can train.

 Keep in mind that mastery is an ongoing journey that evolves over years of dedicated practice.
-Even he most seasoned of practitioners are still continually refining their skills, expanding their knowledge, and adapting to new challenges and techniques on the mats.
+Even the most seasoned of practitioners are still continually refining their skills, expanding their knowledge, and adapting to new challenges and techniques on the mats.

 Starting Out – The Beginner's Journey